What is Patching?

 How are system updates delivered?

 Before releasing to our customers, new updates are first deployed to a smaller group made up of DDS technicians, OIT employees, and other volunteers as a pilot to ensure that the updates are in working order and don’t cause any unexpected conflicts with other software in use by our supported departments.
-Each set of weekly updates is reviewed by the DDS team, and any updates that cause issues or otherwise don’t pass testing are withheld and investigated.
+Each set of weekly updates is reviewed by OIT, and any updates that cause issues or otherwise don’t pass testing are withheld and investigated.
 Should all of the software updates install successfully and no issues are identified during testing, the patches are approved for wide release.

-Once approved, updates are delivered to your Windows systems and set to quietly and automatically install after 4pm Friday afternoon.
+Once approved, updates are delivered to your Windows systems and set to quietly and automatically install after 4 p.m. on Friday afternoons.
 A restart may be needed to completely apply some (or all) of the updates, and we encourage you to do so at your earliest possible convenience.
 Because these updates are so critical to the digital security of CU, any Windows devices that still require a restart for system updates by 3PM Wednesday will enter a “maintenance window,” and a restart will be automatically scheduled 22 hours later.
 You will see a notification in the System Tray that, when clicked to open, informs you that a restart is pending and displays a countdown to when it will occur.
 If opened, this countdown screen can be dismissed until 4 hours remain, at which time the countdown warning appears and stays on-screen until the PC is restarted by the user or the countdown reaches 00:00:00.

 Windows Update Process with Screenshots

 After updates have been installed Friday afternoon, a notification will appear above the System Tray in the bottom-right corner of the screen.
 The green icon in the system tray has a white circle, indicating that a restart is not yet scheduled.